What is a tolerance break?

 Regulating your ECS during your tolerance break

-The phytocannabinoids found in cannabis – like THC and CBD – are just some of a number of natural tools we can use to strengthen our endocannabinoid system and help our body achieve a sense of homeostasis (balance).
+The phytocannabinoids found in the cannabis plant– like THC and CBD – are just some of a number of natural tools we can use to strengthen our endocannabinoid system and help our body achieve a sense of homeostasis (balance).
 When taking a break from THC-containing treatments, there are some things you might like to try to support your ECS and help manage your symptoms:

 - Consume Omega-3 fatty acids and vegetables high in vitamin C

 - If you are able, try to get some exercise, as it has been shown to increase endocannabinoids6 to help maintain homeostasis within the body.